Where These Star Trek Stars Are Buried

 Anton Yelchin became part of "Star Trek" history in 2009, when he took on the role of Starfleet Ensign Pavel Chekov, the Enterprise's eager Russian-born navigator in J.J.
 Abrams' alternate timeline reboot.

-According to his official website, Yelchin was born in Leningrad, now St. Petersburg, in the former Soviet Union on March 11, 1989.
-When he was six months old, he emigrated to the United States with his parents, noted figure skaters Irina and Victor Yelchin.
+Yelchin was born in Leningrad, now St. Petersburg, in the former Soviet Union on March 11, 1989.
+When he was 6 months old, he emigrated to the United States with his parents, noted figure skaters Irina and Victor Yelchin.
+A versatile actor with an eclectic list of credits, Yelchin appeared in everything from indie fare like Jim Jarmusch's moody vampire drama "Only Lovers Left Alive" to big-budget genre pictures such as "Terminator Salvation."

 Michael Ansara (Commander Kang)

 Actor Michael Ansara played Commander Kang in the third season episode "Day of the Dove," which found the Enterprise crew locked in battle with swords against the Klingons.
 When Kirk and Kang discover they're under the influence of an entity that feeds on negative emotions, they join forces to laugh the malevolent energy being off the Enterprise.
-Ansara would return as a much older Kang on both "Star Trek: Deep Space Nine," and "Star Trek: Voyager."
+Ansara would return as a much older Kang on both "Star Trek: Deep Space Nine" and "Star Trek: Voyager."

-As detailed by The Hollywood Reporter, Syrian-born Michale Ansara was frequently cast in Native American roles on TV and in film during the 1950s and '60s.
+Syrian-born Michaele Ansara was frequently cast in Native American roles on TV and in film during the 1950s and '60s.
 In the 1990s, Ansara lent his distinctive voice to the villain Mr. Freeze on "Batman: The Animated Series."
+On July 31, 2013, Ansara died at his home in Calabasas, California.
+The 91-year-old actor died from complications of Alzheimer's disease.
+He is buried at LA's Forest Lawn Memorial Park.